browserengineering/book/book/glossary.md

 : A single concept (such as "color" or "width") used to style a specific part of an element.

-CSS property-value
+CSS property–value

-: a key-value pair of a CSS property and its value (e.g. "color" and "blue" or "width" and "30px").
+: a key–value pair of a CSS property and its value (e.g. "color" and "blue" or "width" and "30px").

 CSS rule